Country hubs

 Saudi Arabia

 Saudi Arabia is the second-largest Tayyibat practice market after Egypt.
-The lamb and rice culture is naturally aligned with the system : kabsa, mandi and madghout are all easily made Tayyibat-compliant by removing tomato (zone grise) and using boiled-then-seared meat.
-The challenge is the Western breakfast invasion (eggs, processed cheese, white toast) which is absolutely khabaith.
+The lamb and rice culture is naturally aligned with the system : kabsa, mandi and madghout are all easily made Tayyibat-compliant.
+In the strict Tayyibat palette, tomato becomes tayyib when prepared the Attaybatte way (peeled, deseeded and cooked, three cumulative conditions), onion is tayyib when cooked (preferably finely chopped or blended into the sauce), garlic is excluded entirely, and the boiled-then-seared method applies to beef.
+The real challenge is the Western breakfast invasion (eggs, processed cheese, white toast) which is absolutely khabaith.
 Solution : revert to the traditional Saudi morning of dates, fresh cream and Arabic coffee without sugar.

 Morocco

-Morocco offers a rich Tayyibat-compatible cuisine once you remove the onion-tomato-cumin trinity that dominates classic tagines.
-Lamb tagine with prunes and almonds, mechoui slow-roasted with herb butter, and Berber sourdough bread are core.
+Morocco offers a rich Tayyibat-compatible cuisine.
+In the strict Tayyibat palette, the classic tagine trinity needs only one full removal : cumin (banned, replaced by green cardamom and saffron).
+Onion stays tayyib when cooked (preferably finely chopped or blended into the sauce, never raw), tomato becomes tayyib in Attaybatte preparation (peeled, deseeded, cooked, three cumulative conditions), garlic is now excluded entirely.
+Lamb tagine with prunes and almonds (no almonds for strict palette), mechoui slow-roasted with herb butter, and Berber sourdough bread are core.
 Argan oil is allowed in moderation as a luxury fat alongside ghee and olive oil.
 The challenge is the bakery culture obsessed with white pastries (msemen, m'lawi, baghrir) all of which are khabaith.

 United Arab Emirates